 More and more people are taking part in recycling but many people still have questions about what they can recycle.
 One of the most common questions is, “Are milk cartons recyclable?”
 The short answer is, “Yes!”
 Even more exciting?
-All food and beverage cartons are recyclable!
+All food and beverage shelf-stable cartons are recyclable!
 That means that even those little juice cartons (the ones you use when you’re on the go) can be recycled.
 Pretty cool, huh?
-I am going to share even more details with you on which cartons can be recycled, how, where, and the products they can be recycled into.
+I am going to share even more details with you on which type of packaging cartons can be recycled, how, where, and the products they can be recycled into.
 I hope that this information gets shared around because it is so important that we all take part in recycling and helping preserve our natural resources.

 This post was sponsored by the Carton Council as part of an Ambassador Activation for Influence Central and all opinions expressed in my post are my own.